monk-blade/upvote-rss/README.md

 ## Disclaimer

 This project is released with the intention of it being pretty low-maintenance.
-I'm planning on adding more platforms and AI summarizer options in the future, but it might take a bit as I have limited free time.
+I'm planning on adding more platforms and features in the future, but it might take a bit as I have limited free time.
 Please feel free to submit bug reports with the expectation that I'll address them as I can.

 ## Attribution